-Ms. Insalaco earned her Bachelor’s Degree from the University of Michigan and her J.D. from the UC College of the Law, San Francisco.
+Ms. Insalaco earned her Bachelor’s Degree from the University of Michigan and her J.D. from the UC College of the Law San Francisco (formerly UC Hastings).
 She has practiced exclusively in the area of family law, at both the trial and appellate levels, for over 25 years.
 The California Board of Legal Specialization certified Ms. Insalaco as a Family Law Specialist in 2003 and as an Appellate Specialist in 2023.
 She is one of just a handful of dual-certified specialists in the State.